 What is Supported Independent Living?

-Supported Independent Living (SIL) is when you live in shared housing with other people or on your own with support from us.
+Supported Independent Living (SIL) is when you live in shared housing with other people or on your own with assisted living support from us.

 The assisted living support is different depending on your specific needs, but it can include help with: